 See Related: Best Family Hotels in San Francisco, California

-Address: 28475 Old Town Front St, Temecula, CA 92590, USA
+Address: 28475 Old Town Front St, Temecula, CA 92590

-Address: 200 Palm Canyon Dr, Borrego Springs, CA 92004, USA
+Address: 200 Palm Canyon Dr, Borrego Springs, CA 92004

-If you’re looking for a day trip from San Diego, the Anza-Borrego Desert State Park should be on your list.
-It’s a desert full of beauty, history, and adventure.
-It’s also home to some of the best things to do on a day trip from San Diego.
+If you’re looking for a day trip from San Diego, especially with dino-loving kiddos in tow, the Anza-Borrego Desert State Park needs to be on your list.
+This is California’s largest state park.
+It’s a desert park full of beauty, history, and adventure, as well as dozens of metal dinosaur sculptures your little ones are sure to love.

 19. Torrey Pines State Natural Reserve

-Address: 12600 N Torrey Pines Rd, La Jolla, CA 92037, USA
+Address: 12600 N Torrey Pines Rd, La Jolla, CA 92037

-20. Paddle around the Lake Poway
+20. Paddle Around Lake Poway

-Address: 14644 Lake Poway Rd, Poway, CA 92064, USA
+Address: 14644 Lake Poway Rd, Poway, CA 92064

 See Related: Best Day Trips from San Francisco, California

 Address: 35899 Canfield Rd, Palomar Mountain, CA 92060